stoptime/brew/README.md

 https://brew.mattmayes.com/

 Super handy to have that at my fingertips if I'm shopping for ingredients or someone asks about a beer.
-If you're brewing with Chicago water - many of these recipes, like Lil Slozhun IPA, have water treatment notes (and dang that's a good IPA 😋).
+If you're brewing with Chicago water - many of these recipes, like Lil Splozhun IPA, have water treatment notes (and dang that's a good IPA 😋).

 ### How it works